mtna/rds-js/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

 Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
-You've got much better chances of getting your question answered by sending an email to our [support team](mailto:mtna@mtna.us).
+You've got much better chances of getting your question answered by visiting our [help desk](https://mtnaus.atlassian.net/servicedesk/customer/portal/8).

 ## <a name="issue"></a> Found a Bug?